ericstephan/gridappsd-docs/docs/source/using_gridappsd/api_examples/config_data_manager.rst

   .......

+Request CIM Dictionary file
+^^^^^^^
-**Request CIM Dictionary file** - Generates a dictionary file which maps between the mrid identifiers used by the CIM model and the other names of model objects used by simulators.
+Generates a dictionary file which maps between the mrid identifiers used by the CIM model and the other names of model objects used by simulators.

 - Required: configurationType, parameters[model_id]